mayouni/stzlib/libraries/stzlib/doc/narrations/stz-repeat-function-narration.md

 #--> "AAA"
 ```

 But this is just a part of the story.
-Say hello to the extended `RepeatXT()` function!
+Say hello to the more capable `RepeatXT()` function!

 ## List Repetition